Applelo/compotes/docs/guide/vue/composables.md

 </script>
 ```

-For the template, you need to respect the structure of the component you reference.
+In the template, follow the HTML structure required by the underlying component.

 ```vue
 <script setup lang="ts">